calledit/the_mind/README.md

 # The Mind
 My own ponderings, on classifying parts of the mind and the world.
-All of this is work in progress, i am not backing any of it as my ultimate truth or anything like that it's some ideas and my attempts to write them down.
+All of this is work in progress, i am not backing any of it as my ultimate truth or anything like that.
+It's some ideas that i have and my attempts to write them down.

 ## Human perception
 Humans have a brain that is feed with signals that encode information about the world.
 These signals are accumulated, processed and categorised.
 This activity allows human perception to exist.